Catherine0120/Catherine0120.github.io/_pages/notes.md

 ## Computer System

-I took Computer System (Grade: B+) taught by Prof [YOUHUI ZHANG](https://www.cs.tsinghua.edu.cn/info/1107/3506.htm) during my first semester of my sophomore year.
+I took Computer System taught by Prof [YOUHUI ZHANG](https://www.cs.tsinghua.edu.cn/info/1107/3506.htm) during my first semester of my sophomore year.
 This 23,000-word note comprehensively covers all course materials and provides detailed explanations of key details and insightful reflections.
 The included images in the notes are sourced from the teacher's lecture slides.

 [Computer System Course Note by Shiying](/files/ICS.html)